Arithmetic complexity via effective names for random sequences: Classes of higher complexity

 \section{Classes of higher complexity}

 We now investigate the complex randomness notions of Schnorr randomness and computable randomness.
 As we shall see, neither of these left-r.e.\ classes, nor their complements, have left-r.e.\ numberings.
 A set $A$ is called \emph{high} if $A' \geq_\T \0''$.
-A theorem of Nies, Stephan, and Terwijn \citep{NST05} shows the existence of left-r.e.\ Schnorr randoms which are not Martin-L\"{o}f random: \begin{thm}[Nies, Stephan, Terwijn \citep{NST05}] The following statements are equivalent for any set $A$: \begin{compactenum}[\scshape (i)] \item $A$ is high. \item There is a set $B \equiv_\T A$ which is computably random but not Martin-L\"{o}f random. \item There is a set $C \equiv_\T A$ which is Schnorr random but not computably random. \end{compactenum} In the case that $A$ is left-r.e.\ and high, the sets $B$ and $C$ can be chosen as left-r.e. sets as well. \end{thm} Furthermore, Downey and Griffith \cite{DG04, DH10} proved that every left-r.e.\ Schnorr random real is high.
-Therefore \begin{fact} A left-r.e.\ $X$ is high $\iff$ $X$ Turing equivalent to a left-r.e.\ Schnorr random $\iff$ $X$ is Turing equivalent to a left-r.e.\ computable random. \end{fact}
+A theorem of Nies, Stephan, and Terwijn \citep{NST05} shows the existence of left-r.e.\ Schnorr randoms which are not Martin-L\"{o}f random: \begin{thm}[Nies, Stephan, Terwijn \citep{NST05}] The following statements are equivalent for any set $A$: \begin{compactenum}[\scshape (i)] \item $A$ is high. \item There is a set $B \equiv_\T A$ which is computably random but not Martin-L\"{o}f random. \item There is a set $C \equiv_\T A$ which is Schnorr random but not computably random. \end{compactenum} In the case that $A$ is left-r.e.\ and high, the sets $B$ and $C$ can be chosen as left-r.e. sets as well. \end{thm}